BCA/Lutheran School History

 As the school continued to grow, the present site on Belvoir Avenue was purchased and the new school was completed in 1951.
 In 1971, a four-room addition was constructed to accommodate the expanding enrollment.
 Then, in the early morning of Dec.16, I972, fire destroyed the building and damaged the new addition.
 The school continued to operate in a number of locations through the kindness of many people and businesses in the Chattanooga community.

 After considerable prayer and discussion, the school was rebuilt to meet the growing demands for Christian school in the Chattanooga area.
 In 2006, the Lutheran School was renamed "Belvoir Christian Academy" to be reflective of the local Belvoir area, as well as to indicate our Christian heritage and beliefs.
-Today's building, completed in 1973, is now home to 200 students, for infants, starting at age six weeks, through the eighth grade.
+Today's building, completed in 1973, is now home to approximately 200 students, for infants, starting at age six weeks, through the eighth grade.

 Original school building, downtown Chattanooga